moedn/LOSH-krawler/README.md

 See [here](https://python-poetry.org/docs/) how to install poetry

-Once you have `poetry` in your PATH.

-Install the project by entering the `krawl` dir (where the `pyproject.toml` file is located) and typing
+Once you have `poetry` in your PATH, install the project by entering the `krawl` dir (where the `pyproject.toml` file is located) and typing

 `poetry install`